IT008-2025-Nhom20/ImageAutomate/docs/api/PipelineGraph.md

 Removes a specific connection.

 #### `BringToTop(IBlock block)`
-Moves the specified block to the end of the node list, effectively bringing it to the visual front.
+Moves the specified block to the end of the node list.

 #### `Clear()`
 Resets the graph to an empty state.